Syntax Document

 name: "john",

-age: 18, // Same as above
+age: 18, // same as above

 }

 // 3.
-There should be a space between each parameter
+Space needed between each parameter

 fn test(int arg1, int arg2):int {